 According to Guidant’s State of Small Business survey, the number of women-owned businesses is on the rise in the U.S., increasing by 18 percent in 2017 alone.
 Aside from facing the challenges of business ownership, many of these women also have families and juggle raising children with building their business.
 We interviewed a couple successful women in business to get a few tips on what it takes to be an entrepreneur and a mother.

 There’s never been a better time to be a woman in business.
-There are 9.1 million women business owners in America, and according to the National Association of Women Business Ownership, they’re raking is more than $1.4 trillion in revenue.
+There are 9.1 million women business owners in America, and according to the National Association of Women Business Ownership, they’re raking is more than $1.7 trillion in sales.
 What’s more, those female-owned businesses are overshadowing companies owned by men in terms of success rates and employment rates.
 It should come as no surprise that a growing number of those women in business are also mothers, juggling responsibilities at home with nurturing their businesses.

 Take Trinh Hinson, for example.
 A mother to two girls, she decided to leave her stable job in auto insurance to pursue the personal and financial freedom business ownership offered. “[My parents] were entrepreneurs, and they were successful enough to raise eight children and send them to college,” she said, attributing that to her own desire to own a business.
 She used her retirement funds to purchase a Nothing Bundt Cakes franchise in Tustin, California in 2011.
 Since then, she’s opened two other Nothing Bundt locations in the surrounding area.